Advice and Encouragement for Beginning Writers and Self-Publishers

 Explore Topics that Excite Your Passions!

-In Gold, The Heat of Refinement, Book Two of my collection (a book that is mostly an exploration of racism, past and present), this character is part of a sub-theme that examines how racism can be turned inward, and how it can become a generational curse.
+In Gold, Fire, and Refinement, Book Two of my collection (a book that is mostly an exploration of racism, past and present), this character is part of a sub-theme that examines how racism can be turned inward, and how it can become a generational curse.
 The character ultimately decides to go ahead with writing and publishing her book as her attempt to try to end what she sees as something that keeps manifesting itself in her family, in different ways, causing devastating effects.
 She presents what she sees as one of her families generational curses, but she also identifies racism as such a curse.
 She writes about how racism, along with the main generational curse she identified, has also left stains not just on her family's history, generation after generation, but on the lives of millions of other families too.
 She believes the generational curse called "racism" can only be erased from existence through acknowledgement, confrontation, examination, understanding, and forgiveness.

 The main general curse Josie is concerned with has to do with sexual immorality, and it is something that started during, and continued after, slavery.
 She sees this curse as being still prevalent in her family's history because it had never been acknowledged and confronted, and feels the only way to put an end to it is to put pen to paper.
 Not acknowledging and talking about the curse, she feels, is what has allowed it to continue being manifested in the lives of family members to detrimental effects.
 It is her goal to destroy the curse’s awful hold by publishing "the dark side" of her family’s history, examining it and holding it up to what the Bible says about generational curses and how to end them.
 Finally, she develops a path she and her siblings can take as they all become spouses and parents, to help them guard against the curse, to keep any manifestation of its ugliness from ever rearing up again in their family.

-A Theme of Mine: Everyday "Survivors" Fighting for a Better Life, for Self and Family
+Black Woman "Survivors" Fighting for a Better Life, for Self and Family

 As a woman who has had to fight, endure, and overcome many of life's battles and obstacles, most of my novels are written primarily from the perspective of women, young and old, who either are or who must become "warriors" in their quests for a better life.
 In one of my very first Hubs (which I've taken down), titled “Josie’s Story,” I first wrote about a young woman who was troubled by some awful facts about her family.
 She was ashamed of what she'd discovered, and didn't want other people to know that something so awful could be part of her family history.
-I posted the story to be accessed and read by folk who might have family secrets they think might make a great topic for a book (fiction or non-fiction).
+I posted the story to be accessed and read by folk who might have family secrets they think might make a great topic for a book (fiction or nonfiction).

 Something you feel strongly about usually makes an interesting topic for either a fiction or non-fiction book.
 Even if you’re not planning on making a living from publishing your book, you may know there is something in your life, or in the lives of family members, that needs to be researched, talked about, and written about.
 You know that you want to write your book as a way to help someone else change their life for the better, or to provide them with the information they need to do all they can to avoid a tragedy.